crowdfavorite-mirrors/wp-addthis/readme.txt

 1. Flexibility.
 AddThis can be customized via API, and served securely via SSL.
 You can roll your own sharing toolbars with our toolbox.
 Share just about anything, anywhere ­­ your way.
 1. Global reach.
 AddThis sends content to 200+ sharing services 60+ languages, to over 1.9 billion unique users in countries all over the world.

+= What PHP version is required? =

+This plugin requires PHP 5.2.4 or greater.

 = Who else uses AddThis? =
 Over 15,000,000 sites have installed AddThis.
 With over 1.9 billion unique users, AddThis is helping share content all over the world, in more than sixty languages.